Alex602082004/PYTHON_problems/README.md

 # PYTHON PROBLEMS

-- These are several programming challenges I completed in Python during one of my academic semesters.
+- These are several programming problems as an introduction which I completed in Python during one of my academic semesters.